Looking to travel around Chile by bus? Find out all you need to know about buses in Chile in this helpful travel guide.

-So, to get around, you have three options:
+So, to travel in Chile, you have three main options:

 Pros – Get off the beaten track, Chile’s roads are well signed and drivers seem reasonably sensible compared to their South American neighbours!

 Cons – Tiring if you’re covering long distances and may be uncomfortable in a foreign country.